 March 2017 - SFP & Essex & Herts Air Ambulance Service

-We are the guest choir at this wonderful event this Sunday, 10th December at 4pm.
-Come along and join in with the singing of traditional carols at St. John the Evangelist Church, Monks Rise, Knightsfield, Welwyn Garden City.
+When do do announce the new date we do hope that you all will be able to come along and join in with the singing of traditional carols at St. John the Evangelist Church, Monks Rise, Knightsfield, Welwyn Garden City.
 The chosen charity is Essex & Hertfordshire Air Ambulance

 All the choir has a fun evening performing, however, the icing on the cake was a letter written to Welwyn Hatfield Times thanking us for the concert: